Ohfficial/Ohfficial.github.io/_pages/about.md

 at [Hanyang University](https://www.hanyang.ac.kr/web/eng), advised by [Sungyoon Lee](https://sites.google.com/view/sungyoon-lee/home?authuser=0).

 My research interests lie at the intersection of **diffusion models**, **probabilistic inference**, and **reward alignment**.
+My broader goal is to improve the generalization of generative models and to deepen the fundamental understanding of deep learning.

-Recently, I have been working on inference-time reward alignment via parallel tempering and the training dynamics of masked diffusion language models.
+Recently, I have been focusing on **discrete diffusion models**, studying their training dynamics and reward alignment.
+Looking ahead, I aim to extend both the scope and the application domains of my research toward **AI for science**.